vcz-fr/Meetup-Notes/meetups/afup-bdx/2019-02-28_DDD-CQRS-Clean-Architecture-in-MVC.md

 Semantically speaking, CRUD can limit your team.
 CRUD is an acronym for "Create, Read, Update, Delete" and represents a normalised way to consume and update resources.
 While this way might work for generic resources such as orders and users, it falls apart when dealing with complex entities such as Employees.
 In the real world, employees retire, change position, leave.
 Sometimes, CRUD does not suffice to represent the complexity of your domain and might even introduce issues when designing your business logic.
 Maintenance and evolutions will not profit from CRUD either; you might need to update a large chunk of your application if your domain entities are designed like generic resources.

 If the need arises, you can adapt your data storage solution to your application.
-This might come in handy if you know that it can be difficult to make your application work on any database or file storage type.
+This might come in handy if you know that it can be difficult to make your application work with any database or file storage type.
 Moreover, databases are among the most difficult third parties to abstract away.

 ### CQ\[R\]S: Command Query \[Responsibility\] Separation
 A Query generates a Read-only, immutable result, like a `SELECT` in SQL.
-A Command is a mutator, is Write-only, like `INSERT`, `UPDATE` and `DELETE` statements in SQL.
-Command never return data!
+A Command is a mutator, it is Write-only, like `INSERT`, `UPDATE` and `DELETE` statements in SQL.
+Commands never return data!
 The R in CQRS implies a distinct separation between your queries and your commands.
-The separation is subject to debates and can be partial.
-Nevertheless, the CQRS approach particularly fits complex domains and out of control business rules.
+The separation is subject to debate.
+Nevertheless, the CQRS approach is particularly fitting complex domains and out of control business rules.

 Rather than using an ORM, it is possible to rely on a Query to use your database better.
 Doctrine tends to send unoptimlized SQL queries by default and can induce bad habits such as fetching unused fields to suit multiple business rules at once.
 You can also rely on Views and the power of NoSQL for search queries.
 The Clean Architecture and DDD should not make your solution more difficult to maintain.